Yes! For Poland: History

 The association was founded on 31 August 2020 in Gdańsk, on the 40th anniversary of the signing of the August Agreements.
 It was entered into the register of associations on 6 October 2020 under the name "Self-Governments for Poland" Association.
 On 15 December 2021, a unification convention was held in Poznań, whose task was to merge seven local associations and elect a board.
 Jacek Karnowski, Mayor of Sopot, became the President of the Management Board.

+In the 2021 party convention in Poznań, the movement declared a Local Government Movement Yes!
+For Poland as the name for the political party.
+The party was founded with the intention to consolidate the mayors of large cities, mayors and mayors in a decentralised and federalised political organisation.
+The movement included the leaders of seven local government organisations, including Dolny Śląsk - Wspólna Sprawa, Ruch Wspólna Polska, Tak!
+Samorządy dla Polski, Wielkopolska - Kierunek Europa and Ruch Obrony Polskiej Samorządności.
+These organisations were led by, among others, Rafał Trzaskowski, Jacek Sutryk, Jacek Jaskowiak, Adam Struzik or Jacek Karnowski.
+The new party attracted attention and was heavily commented upon by major parties such as the Civic Platform.

+The convention also decided on the program of the new political party, creating a two-fold objective program that was divided into two parts - the consolidation around specific demands and issues on a national basis such as opposition to widespread centralisation, the introduction of Polski Ład, expanded financial budgets for local governments and education reform.
+The convention also announced its intention to cooperate with other political parties and consolidate a front against the United Right government, stressing that the opposition required "further elements" to strengthen its platform.

 On November 21, 2022, the Marshal of the Silesian Voivodeship Sejmik, Jakub Chełstowski, joined the association together with three councilors of the sejmik, who created the club of the association "Yes! for Poland” in the Sejmik, which resulted in the loss of the Law and Justice majority in this body.

 From the beginning of the movement, it has opposed the centralization of power led by Mateusz Morawiecki's government and the reduction of local government revenues.
+Dziennik Bałtycki compared Yes!
+For Poland to other centre-left and opposition-aligned parties and organisations.

+The party joined the Civic Coalition in January 2023, with numerous members of the party running for Sejm and Senat from the electoral lists of the Civic Coalition and the Senate Pact 2023.
+Ultimately two members of the party entered the Sejm - the leader of the party Jacek Karnowski, and the Vice Mayor of Wałbrzych Sylwia Bielawska.
+The party's candidate for the Senate, Wadim Tyszkiewicz, also won his seat as an independent candidate of the Senate Pact 2023.